-With its recently renovated gorgeous facade, Banski Dvor has also became one of the most popular selfie spots in the city, as it is blessed with the best light for most of the day.
+Banski Dvor’s facade got renovated recently and the venue has become one of the most popular selfie spots in the city, as it is blessed with the best light for most of the day.
 So in case you’re in Banja Luka during lockdown when there are no events, you can at least admire the facade of Banski Dvor and the surrounding sculptures, and get some nice pictures.

 Local Tip: while you’re there, head towards the entrance to the back courtyard – you’ll find a small bakery shop with the best tahini halva in town.

 The University Campus, a place to just chill (and study too)

 Banja Luka is known for its university, with thousands of students who study and live here.
 There are faculties all over the city, but the university headquarters and most of the dorms are located at the University Campus.

 Besides serving its purpose, the campus is a really popular place to chill and hang out.
 On a nice and sunny day, you’ll not only see students studying there – you’ll see kids with their parents and grandparents, people walking their dogs, and students just chilling all over the gorgeous park and marvelous botanical garden.
 At the campus, you’ll see an alley of 99 plane trees, as well as 13 other amazing tree species widespread around the whole area.
 Moreover, you can hear birds singing almost all the time – there are about 55 different species living among these trees.